 Probably the most spectacular day.
 The trail takes you steadily up out of the valley and as you climb, the beauty of the surrounding countryside and the famous Glenmalure Waterfall will simply take your breath away.
 The trail crosses the side of Mullacor Mountain and then there are 3 possible routes down into the valley of Glendalough which has lakes.
 Two of the options take you away from the Wicklow Way to discover the valley edge views from an area called The Spinc.
 From here there are wooden walkways down to the old miner's village at the Upper Lake.
 Whichever route you take, eventually you reach Glendalough famous for its 6th Century Monastic Settlement with pencil like Roundtowers, which you will be able to visit on your way.
 You will stay near Glendalough, usually in the village of Laragh.

-The last section takes you round through the forests of Glencullen Mountain, dropping down steeply to cross the Clencullen River before a steep final ascent over Prince William's Seat where you will have stunning views over most of Dublin City, the Irish Sea and your final views back into the Wicklow Hills.
+(*Note that it is 3km from the the usual accommodation back to the trail making today around 23km /14.3miles).
+This last section takes you round through the forests of Glencullen Mountain, dropping down steeply to cross the Clencullen River before a steep final ascent over Prince William's Seat where you will have stunning views over most of Dublin City, the Irish Sea and your final views back into the Wicklow Hills.
 Your trip finishes on a splendid trail that leads you into Marlay Park, from where buses or taxis can take you into central Dublin for an evening of celebration having completed the route.

 After a hearty breakfast you can take a bus or taxi into Dublin City or on towards the airport.